Danny Barrett (gridiron football)

-Danny Barrett (born December 18, 1961) is an American gridiron football coach and former player who is the running backs coach for the Houston Texans of the National Football League (NFL).
+Danny Barrett (born December 18, 1961) is an American professional football coach and former player who is the assistant head coach and running backs coach for the Houston Texans of the National Football League (NFL).
 He served as the interim head coach for the UCF Knights in 2015, and is a former Canadian Football League (CFL) quarterback.
 He has been the head coach of the CFL's Saskatchewan Roughriders and the running backs coach of the Miami Dolphins.

 Playing career

 Before playing professional football with the Calgary Stampeders, Barrett was a star at the University of Cincinnati.
 In 1982, he co-captained the Bearcats and earned an Honorable Mention Associated Press All-American nomination.
 During his professional playing career, Barrett played in 163 regular season CFL games with Calgary, Toronto, B.C. and Ottawa.
 His career totals include; 23,419 yards passing, 1,656 completions in 3,078 attempts and 133 touchdowns passed.
 At one point, he held the record for most passing yards (601) in a CFL game.

 In 1985, Barrett saw playing time as a slotback with the Calgary Stampeders hauling in 32 passes for 455 yards and two touchdowns.
 Barrett also quarterbacked the 1987 Argonauts and the 1991 Stampeders to Grey Cup appearances.
 In the 1991 Grey Cup, Barrett set a CFL record for completions with 34.
 In 1992, Barrett was selected as the Tom Pate recipient while a member of the BC Lions for his outstanding contributions to the league, his team and his community.
 This award was voted on by the CFLPA.
 In 1993, still as a member of the BC Lions, Barrett briefly held the CFL record for passing in a single game, with 601 yards, which was surpassed the following year by Matt Dunigan (713 yards).